 Upon your arrival in the wonderful Roman town of Arles, you will have time to settle in to your hotel and then perhaps start on some explorations by foot, helped by the self guided walking tour we provide.
 Visit the spectacular Roman amphitheater where Provencal style bull fights are still regularly held (the bull is not killed), or sit in one of the many popular cafes of the Place du Forum, for an end of the day pastis, like a local.
 Arles is also where Van Gogh lived from 1853 to 1890 and where he painted many of his most well-known works.
 At then end of the afternoon you will meet with our trip manager, who will check the fitting of your bikes, and go over your trip package with you.
 Dinner this evening is included, in one of our favourite local restaurants.

 You leave Arles after breakfast this morning, heading northwards along the easygoing terrain of the Rhone River plains, pedaling along quiet and tiny roads.
 You ride into the town of Tarascon (with the castle of Roi-Rene) and cross the Rhone River into the town of Beaucaire on the opposite bank.
 Stop there for a break to admire the pretty medieval manor houses, and perhaps to find some lunch.
 The ride continues northwards through the vineyards and small hamlets east of Nimes, passing through Remoulins on the Gard River, before heading into the beautiful countryside surrounding your final destination, in the small village of Saint Hilaire d’Ozilhan.
 You may decide to visit one of the local wineries for a tasting, before your dinner this evening, included.
-(Please note, the Deluxe itinerary stays in the neighbouring village of Castillon-du-Gard).
+(Please note, the Classic itinerary stays in nearby Remoulins, and the Deluxe itinerary stays in the neighbouring village of Castillon-du-Gard).

 Today you have a beautiful loop ride through the garrigues and pine forests of the Cevennes region to the west.
 The route takes you through St Quentin la Poterie, a charming Provencal village, with a history of pottery making and that has become home to many artists today.
 Continue on to the town of Uzes, with its picturesque Place aux Herbes, its restored Renaissance facades, and perhaps climb up the steps to enjoy the view from the impressive Ducal Palace.
 Your return ride takes you past incredible Pont du Gard, an exceptionally well-preserved 2000-year old Roman aqueduct (and UNESCO Heritage site).
 The three arched tiers of this aqueduct-bridge, above the Gardon River, and nestled amongst olive trees and wild rosemary, are quite beautiful, and have become one of the most-photographed sites in Provence.